 Work Injury Lawsuits and the Purpose of a Deposition

 Work Injury Lawsuit Deposition – Where an attorney is hired for a work injury lawsuit, that lawyer file an Applicant for Adjudication of Claim (just ‘Application’ for short) with the local district office of the Workers’ Compensation Appeals Board (known as the W.C.A.B. for short).
-Upon the filing of the application with the W.C.A.B., lawyers mail out a copy of the Application and accompanying documents, along with a letter of representation, to the employer’s insurance carrier or third party administrator (entity that administers the claims of a policy written by an insurance company).
+Upon the filing of the application with the W.C.A.B., lawyers mail out a copy of the Application and accompanying documents, along with a letter of representation, to the employer’s insurance carrier or third party administrator (the entity that administers the claims of a policy written by an insurance company).
 Once the court receives the filing, the W.C.A.B. issues a court case number (commonly called an ADJ number) and send out a Notice of Application with that number to the applicant, the applicant’s attorney, and the employer’s workers compensation carrier.
 This initial process gets all the parties to the legal action informed of the allegations, the venue (which courthouse it is filed at) and the case number.
 Once all parties are notified and therefore have knowledge of the lawsuit, each party takes its own actions, usually in response to one another in a defensive posture.
 Very rarely does one side act aggressively or on heavy offense at the very outset of the legal action such as seeking trial without first engaging in some discovery.
-Most of the time, the insurance company hires a defense workers compensation lawyer to represent its interests at court and engage in the discovery process to find out the strength, nature and extent of the alleged accident injury (investigative period).
+Most of the time, the insurance company hires a defense workers compensation lawyer to represent its interests at court and engage in the discovery process to find out the strength, nature, and extent of the alleged accident injury (investigative period).

 Discovery Process Starts After Filing Injury Case

 By and on the large, the period of time between the initial filing and the ultimate trial is filled with an investigation time period whereby both sides use discovery tools to flesh out the facts and legal issues involved.
 In other words, there is a period of time before trial where each side will seek to develop its case and/or defeat the others’.
-While doing so, both parties attempt learn the weaknesses and strengths of their and their opponents positions.
+While doing so, both parties attempt to learn the weaknesses and strengths of their and their opponent’s positions.
 During this time, decisions are made about modifying allegations or adding or deleting parties to the dispute (known as joinder or dismissal of party defendant).
 Ultimately, and in most claims, the applicant and the defendant come to a settlement that both can live with simply to be done with the litigation altogether.
-After all, litigation is not a pleasant craft, and most would prefer to go about their days without any involvement with it.
+After all, litigation is not a pleasure craft, and most would prefer to go about their days without any involvement with it.
 But that is not the topic for today.
 Let’s talk about the deposition, which is one discovery tool (or investigative tool) that is often used to learn the strengths and weaknesses of the other side.

 California Workers’ Compensation Case Deposition